Quick Exit

 • Children staying with another family because their parents have separated or divorced

-• A child from overseas staying with a host family while attending a language school, or overseas students at boarding school who stay with a host during the holidays
+• Children from overseas staying with a host family while attending a language school, or overseas students at boarding school who stay with a host family during the holidays

 • Asylum seeking or refugee children